TechDocsStudio/pushfeedback-docs/docs/administration/urls.md

 By default we add `localhost` and `127.0.0.0` so that you can test it in your local environment too.
 You can remove them once you finish integrating the widget to prevent spam.
 :::

-By configuring your URLs correctly, you ensure that PushFeedback works across all your environments.

 ## Common error